jomurgel/Emi/readme.md

-Emi Starter Theme
+Emijo Starter Theme
 =================

-This is a clean WordPress starter theme cobbled together from a variety of resources over multiple years.
-Emi is intended to be used as a starting point for other WordPress themes, it is not meant to be a stand-alone theme in itself.
+This is a clean WordPress starter theme based on the Emi starter theme.
+A solid starting point when thinking about structure, SEO and other functionality.

-If you want to get even more automated, there's also a Yeoman generator that configures Emi for you: https://github.com/zoerooney/yo-emi

 Set Up
 ------------
-I use [String Replacer](http://www.tensionsoftware.com/osx/stringreplacer/) (a Mac app) to find and replace the following strings, keeping the same general format as shown:
+Find and replace the following strings, keeping the same general format as shown:

 `themeName` > `Theme Name`